dCache/dcache-book2/config-SRM.md

 The default values for the retention policy and access latency can be changed in the file **/etc/dcache/dcache.conf**.

 **Retention policy**
-The values of retention policy supported by DCACHE are `REPLICA` and `CUSTODIAL`.
+The values of retention policy supported by dCache are `REPLICA` and `CUSTODIAL`.

 -   `REPLICA` corresponds to the lowest quality of the service, usually associated with storing a single copy of each file on the disk.